 - How you feel will be dictated by your own thoughts.

 - Then you react to your own story.
-Your interpretation of the situation, with the actions you think are appropriate to take, or you decide to take no action at all.
+You respond from the interpretation of the situation, with the actions you deem are appropriate to take, or you decide to take no action at all.

 - This reaction, or lack of action, will dictate the results you get.